Chengqunniu/T1A3/README.md

   ![image for this feature](/docs/Add_and_update_menu_items.png)

-  Users could also record stickers that are sold out.
+  Users could also matk stickers that are sold out.

   ![image for this feature](/docs/Add_sold_out_stickers.png)